Mexican nobility: The nobility in the process of Independence

 The process of Mexican independence, as well as others in the former Spanish Americas, was led by members of the local nobility.
 Initially, members of the provincial nobility such as Miguel Hidalgo, Ignacio Allende, and others, were amongst the first to form an insurrection against the Napoleonic control over Spain and its Empire.
 Nevertheless, other members of the nobility, like the future Emperor Agustín de Iturbide, Ignacio de Elizondo, the Count of Casa Rul, amongst others, led the resistance against the former insurrectionists.
-When the Spanish resistance to Napoleon gathered in the city of Cádiz in the year 1812 to form what would later be named as the Cortes of Cádiz, representatives were summoned from all points of the Empire to organize and fund the resistance (as well as to define the First Constitution of the Kingdom of Spain signed in 1812).
+When the Spanish resistance to Napoleon gathered in the city of Cádiz in the year 1812 to form what would later be named as the Cortes of Cádiz, representatives were summoned from all points of the Spanish Empire to organize and fund the resistance (as well as to define the First Constitution of the Kingdom of Spain signed in 1812).
 This process also had prominent members of the New-Spanish nobility, such as Don José María Gutiérrez de Terán (who served as president of the Cortes), Don Octaviano Obregón (a grandson of the 1st Count of La Valenciana), Don Miguel Ramos (de Arreola) Arizpe (himself a descendant of Bartolomé de Medina), Don José Simeón de Uría y Berrueco (vice-president of the Cortes and defender of racial equality), Don José Miguel Gordoa (president of the Cortes, later bishop of Guadalajara), etc.

 Almost ten years after the fall of the first insurrection, Agustín de Iturbide, then commander of the Spanish forces in central Mexico, led the definitive rebellion against Spanish rule, with the aid of many other titled and untitled nobles.
 Amongst the signers of the Mexican Declaration of Independence are Don Juan José Espinosa de los Monteros, the Marquess of Salvatierra de Peralta, Don José María Fagoaga (a nephew to the Marquess del Apartado), the Count of Heras Soto, Don Francisco Manuel Sánchez de Tagle (from the family of the Marquess of Altamira and the Count of San Mateo de Valparaíso), the Marquess of San Juan de Rayas, the Count of Santiago de Calimaya-Marquess of Salinas del Río Pisuerga, Don Juan Cervantes y Padilla (from the latter family), Don José Manuel Velázquez de la Cadena (from one of Mexico's prominent families), Don Nicolás Campero y Bustamante (related to the Counts of Alcaraz and Casa Flórez), the Count of Regla, the Marquess of San Miguel de Aguayo, Anastasio Ruiz de Bustamante (later president of Mexico), etc.

 Carl Nebel's representation of an hacienda owner and his mayordomo.